suaefar/ryzen-test/README.md

 > make[5]: *** [get_patches.lo] Segmentation fault (core dumped)

 # Requirements
-To sucessfully finish one round of builds more than 16Gb of RAM are required because GCC is a large software package.
+To successfully finish one round of builds more than 16Gb of RAM are required because GCC is a large software package.
 However, very often, one of the parallel build fails long before 16Gb of RAM are actually used (in the example, e.g, at about 2.2Gb total RAM usage).
 You can try it, but it will fail if you run out of memory (should it if you have sufficient swap space?).
 The use of a compressed ramdisk can also be switched off by replacing "USE_RAMDISK=true" with "USE_RAMDISK=false", but seems to increase the "TIME TO FAIL".